OlyForge3D/phrozen_arco/README.md

 # Phrozen Arco – KAOS (Klipper Add-On System)

+**Note: **KAOS does not currently work with Phrozen Orca and there are no plans to make it work.
+You will need to use regular Orca.

 ## Project Status

 This is a development project for the Phrozen Arco running Klipper.